Renyi relative entropies of quantum Gaussian states: Max-relative entropy

 where $\delta s = s_\rho - s_\sigma$ and $\nu_{j}^{\prime}$ is the $j$th symplectic eigenvalue of the following covariance matrix:

 Alternatively, we have that

 \end{theorem}

 \begin{proof} To begin with, we discuss how to calculate the maximum eigenvalue of a Gaussian state $\omega$ (i.e., $\left\Vert \omega\right\Vert _{\infty}$).
-Consider that a thermal state $\theta(N)$\ with mean photon number $N\geq0$ is of the form $\sum_{n=0}^{\infty}N^{n}/(N+1)^{n+1}|n\rangle\langle n|$, so that its maximum eigenvalue is equal to $\left[ N+1\right] ^{-1}$ (corresponding to the weight of the vacuum).
+One can also find a discussion of this calculation in Ref.~\onlinecite{Holevo2011}.
+Consider that a thermal state $\theta(N)$\ with mean photon number $N\geq0$ is of the form $\sum_{n=0}^{\infty}N^{n}/\left(N+1\right)^{n+1}|n\rangle\langle n|$, so that its maximum eigenvalue is equal to $\left[ N+1\right] ^{-1}$ (corresponding to the weight of the vacuum).
 From the Williamson theorem, we know that any $n$-mode Gaussian state can be written as a unitary operator acting on a tensor product of $n$ thermal states, and the mean photon number $N$\ of each thermal state is related to the symplectic eigenvalue $\nu$ as $\nu=2N+1$.
 In terms of the symplectic eigenvalue $\nu=2N+1$, the maximum eigenvalue of $\theta(N)$ is equal to $\left[ N+1\right] ^{-1}=2/(\nu+1)$.
 So, for a general Gaussian state $\omega$, if we have the covariance matrix, we simply perform a Williamson decomposition, and then we find that

 Let $\rho_{0}$ and $\sigma_{0}$ denote the following operators:

 Consider that

 where we have used the fact that the infinity norm of an operator is invariant with respect to unitaries.
 Note that the operator